satyam126/gw2-docs/README.md

 does not have a character as a target (for example a skillshot).

 I haven't reversed the character struct but I think that (targetAgent, 0x10) might point to a character struct.
+Also the target position of a missile eventually gets stored into the missile struct (the one above).
+But the stored coordinates that are in this struct are transformed by a set of floats.
+By hooking this(`0x10E17D0`) function you will get the real target coordinates.

+TODO for missiles:
+- find the source character of a missile (can be useful for PvP?)

 # Effects